-Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
-May be resold in the U.S. in transactions exempt from registration, normally to qualified institutional buyers.
-The total value of all such securities was \$480,365,000, which represented 3.55% of the net assets of the fund.

-Step bond; coupon rate may change at a later date.
+- (a)Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
+May be resold in the - U.S. in transactions exempt from registration, normally to qualified institutional buyers.
+The total value of all such securities was \$151,582,000, which represented - 7.85% of the net assets of the fund. (b)Step bond; coupon rate may change at a later date. (c)All or a portion of this security was pledged as collateral.
+The total value of pledged collateral was \$11,711,000, which represented 0.61% of the net assets of the fund.

-Principal payments may be made periodically.
-Therefore, the effective maturity date may be earlier than the stated maturity date.
-Coupon rate may change periodically.
-Reference rate and spread are as of the most recent information available.
-Some coupon rates are determined by the issuer or agent based on current market conditions; therefore, the reference rate and spread are as on the most recent monimation available.
-Come coupon rate Value determined using significant unobservable inputs.
-Rate represents the seven-day yield at 11/30/2024.
-Part of the same "group of investment companies" as the fund as defined under the Investment Company Act of 1940, as amended.
+- (d)Principal payments may be made periodically.
+Therefore, the effective maturity date may be earlier than the stated maturity date. - (e)Rate represents the seven-day yield at 5/31/2025. - (f) Part of the same "group of investment companies" as the fund as defined under the Investment Company Act of 1940, as amended.